- Austrian research institutions that are entitled to award doctoral degrees (NB: A single institution can submit multiple applications.)

 - in English

-- final funding decisions will be made by the FWF Board in early March 2021 based on the recommendations of the international doc.funds jury
+- final funding decisions will be made by the FWF Board end of November 2022 based on the recommendations of the international doc.funds jury

 - Recommendations are based on an international review procedure and presentations (hearings) before the international doc.funds-Jury.
-The hearings are scheduled for February 2021.
+The hearings are expected for early November 2022.

 Number of grants